What is the Cochrane COVID-19 Study Register?

 To enable discovery, we add vocabulary descriptors to references from Cochrane's PICO ontology.
 Please note: PICO annotations are available initially for interventional studies and randomized controlled trials, with other study designs to follow.

-* Please note: the register will not include in-vitro study references.
+* Note: the register does not include in-vitro study references.

 Where do we source our references?

+Data sources for Cochrane's COVID-19 Study Register currently include ClinicalTrials.gov, WHO's International Clinical Trials Registry Platform (ICTRP), the National Library of Medicine's bibliographic database PubMed, medRxiv and Embase.com.
 We also monitor Retraction Watch daily.
-Retraction notices and expressions of concerns are added as references to studies in the register.
+Retraction notices and expressions of concerns are added as references and linked to studies in the register.

 How frequently is the register updated?

-Currently, we are updating ClinicalTrials.gov and PubMed records daily (Monday-Friday), and ICTRP records weekly (on Fridays).
+Currently, we are updating ClinicalTrials.gov and PubMed records daily (Monday-Friday), ICTRP records weekly (on Fridays), and medRxiv and Embase.com records weekly (on Mondays).

 What are our search methods?

 The PubMed strategy was designed by Robin Featherstone MLIS, Information Specialist Cochrane Editorial and Methods Department, and peer reviewed by Douglas Salzwedel MLIS, Information Specialist and Assistant Managing Editor Cochrane Hypertension.
-The PubMed strategy was validated on May 13 against a "gold standard" sample of 184 known PubMed study references on COVID-19.
+The current PubMed search was validated on Aug 9 against a "gold standard" sample of 184 known PubMed study references on COVID-19.
 Sensitivity was 1.0 (i.e. all references in the sample were retrieved).

 Notes on Modifications